Home Holiday Decoration 101

 • Gingerbread Pieces: You can either bake your own gingerbread (recipes are widely available) or use pre‑made gingerbread house kits.
 If baking your own, make sure to roll the dough thick enough for sturdy walls and roofs.

 • Decorating Items: Candies, sprinkles, chocolate, gumdrops, licorice, pretzels, and anything else that inspires you.
-These will be your house's adornments.
+Browse a wide selection of candy decorations.

 • A Solid Base: A sturdy board or platter to hold the house while you build.
-You don't want it to tip over during construction.
+Look for a cake board or serving platter; you don't want it to tip over during construction.

 2. Make Your Royal Icing